 I have a YouTube Series called "The Self-Help Chef".
 Me and my guests, both friends and experts in the health and wellness field, talk candidly and openly about everything health and wellness while cooking a plant-based dish.
 Some of the dishes we have cooked are Vegan Gnocchi with Creamy Vodka Sauce, Mini Vegan Hand Rolls, and Indian Curry with Homemade Curry Paste.

-Throughout my career, I have been mentored in the restaurant industry by culinary experts such as Amanda Cohen, Executive Chef Owner of Dirt Candy and Iron Chef Canada, and Jason Dady, Executive chef of multiple restaurants in San Antonio and Chef on Iron Chef America.
+Throughout my career, I have been mentored in the restaurant industry by culinary experts such as Gordon Ramsay, Amanda Cohen, Michelin Star Chef Owner of Dirt Candy and Iron Chef Canada, and Jason Dady, Executive chef of multiple restaurants in San Antonio and Chef on Iron Chef America.
 They have helped me gain a broad range of visions and skill sets, from which I have curated my own style and platform.

 In May of 2022, I partnered with two amazing New York women.
 We opened up NYC's first Vegan and Gluten-Free BBQ concept.
 Pure Grit BBQ believes that bbq should be for everyone.
 I am honored to have acted as Executive Chef Partner and Culinary Director of this new and exciting restaurant.

-I recently dipped my toes in corporate food media and worked as a Social Media Resident for a large digital media company.
+I recently added corporate food media to my resume by working as a Social Media Resident for a large digital media company.
 During this time, I honed my filming, editing, and producing skills.
 This experience made me incredibly excited to work on my own personal media!
-I was so excited that I decided to redesign my 500 square foot apartment in NYC into a filming studio.
-I am looking forward to sharing lots of Chef Emily content to all platforms this summer!
+I am currently working as a social media manager for meez, a recipe tool for chefs.
+Through this role, I am able to highlight inspirational and innovative chefs on social media.
+I continue to work on my own brand and skills in the kitchen after my "9 to 5".

 My dad is a huge inspiration for me and my cooking, even though he is the biggest meat eater you will ever meet.
 Ironically, he is one of the biggest supporters of my plant-forward career.
 I also have an amazing mom, sister, and cat named Sugar (Suggie for short).
 During my free time, I love to exercise, grab drinks with friends, and watch RuPaul's Drag Race!